revanza-git/semar/README.md

 ```

 6. **Access the Application**
-   Open your web browser and navigate to `http://localhost:3000` to access the Tugboat Admin interface.
+   Open your web browser and navigate to `http://localhost:3000` to access the SEMAR Admin interface.

 ## Contributing